-In submitting the above list, Mr. Greer points out that there may be others, and if so, would appreciate some relative sending him the information to Boone, N. C., so that the record may be completed for the benefit of the local Legion post.

-Mr. Greer issues the following statement in connection with the publication of the casualty list: 'The latest figures given out show that the United States suffered in World War II a casualty toll of 261,000 killed, 651,908 wounded, 32,-811 missing, and 123,986 prisoners.
+In submitting the above list, Mr. O. H. Trivette, Beech Creek; Mrs. Greer points out that there may be Doughton Greene, Sugar Grove; A. others, and if so, would appreciate some relative sending him the information to Boone, N. C., so that the record may be completed for the benefit of the local Legion post.
+Mr. Greer issues the following publication of the casualty list: "The latest figures given out show that the United States suffered in World War II a casualty toll of 261,000 killed, 651,908 wounded, 32,-811 missing, and 123,986 prisoners.